lesleyrs/Client3/README.md

 Features:
 - should work on any 32 bit system with 64 MB of RAM on lowmem, with networking and a (read-only) filesystem.
 - webassembly build to avoid javascript code being optimized out by the browser.
-- WIP ports for many game consoles mostly from the 2000s.
+- WIP ports for many game consoles, mostly from the 2000s.
 - optional config.ini file to change client behaviour, see [config.ini.example](config.ini.example) for options.
 To avoid passing command line arguments each time you can create an empty config.ini.

 See [docs](/docs) for more info and media.